balena-io/upload-balena-release-asset/README.md

 /some/other/excluded-file.txt
 ```

-with the above action (which has a `key-prefix` of `prefix`), the asset keys would be:
+with the above action (which has a `key-prefix` of `prefix/`), the asset keys would be:

 ```
-prefix-path-licenses-tgz
+prefix/path/licenses.tgz
-prefix-other-file-txt
+prefix/other/file.txt
-prefix-other-another-file-txt
+prefix/other/another/file.txt
 # and nothing for excluded-file.txt as it is excluded by the pattern
 ```